 Ask for the next action.

 Part of sales enablement is to make the information available to help prospective buyers take the next step in the sales process.
 Especially with high-ticket items, a call to action on every page of your site invites the customer to learn more, download a report, or request more information.
-This engagement helps in converting leads into sales by showing which leads are ready for the next step and which leads are still in the research phase of the buying process.
+This engagement is commonly referred to as a web-to-lead, and these online interactions help in converting leads into sales by showing which leads are ready for the next step and which leads are still in the research phase of the buying process.

 Get contact information.